CryptoProcessing/cryptoprocessing.rb/README.md

 ## Code of Conduct

-Everyone interacting in the Cryptoprocessing::Api::Client project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/cryptoprocessing-api-client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Cryptoprocessing project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/oomag/cryptoprocessing-api-client/blob/master/CODE_OF_CONDUCT.md).